cprima/cprimanet/app/phy/RPA-publications/ProjectBasturmaBlueprint/log.md

 ## Roadmap

+### 2023-10-21

+- wrote a internal tabbed interface component for Jekyll

+- Brainstormed iterations for homelab physical tech components.

 ### 2023-10-20

 - for the Jenkins "UiPath Plugin" learned how to setup the API token in the Community Edition Orchestrator